cp3402-students/cp3402-2022-1-site-group-7-sp52/site.md

 5. **CONTACT US**: This page has information about location of learning center and contact numbers.
 6. **REGISTRATION**: Here you can register yourself to courses.
 In registration box you can state your general information as well as choose the grade you are in.

+### Posts
+On this site, posts have their own category to easily differentiate them from one another and allow for easy sorting.
+The current post categories are:
+1. **ARTICLE**: In this site, article post only represents the general information about the learning center, however, it can be used to show actual news in the future.
+2. **IMAGE**: The site has image gallery which can be updated using plugin and you can easily add new instances alongside the existing ones.
+3. **TABLES**: This post is located in schedule part of the site and can be updated manually using plugin.
+It represents the schdedules and events that center are organizing.

 ### Plugins